KDE/digikam-doc/export_tools/twitter_export.rst

 `Twitter <https://en.wikipedia.org/wiki/Twitter>`_ is an online social media and social networking service.
 Users can send and respond publicly or privately texts, images and videos known as *tweets*.
 Publication are publicly visible by default, but senders can restrict message delivery to only their followers.
 Twitter supports photo-sharing service that enables users to upload a photo and attach it to a tweet.

-The tool can be used to upload and tweet a selection of images from your collection to the remote Twitter server using the Internet.
+The tool can be used to upload and tweet a selection of images from your collections to the remote Twitter server using the Internet.

 When accessing the tool for the first time by the :menuselection:`Export --> Export to Twitter` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
 The following dialog will popup and a browser window will be launched you will log in to Twitter: